Afreeca/round-up-saver/README.md

 - docker -> https://www.docker.com/get-started/
 - docker-compose -> https://docs.docker.com/compose/install/

+Note: Do not forget to create a file .dev.env inside of server, get your starling developer portal keys and add them to file, check

 ## How to run the application

+Before you run the application you need to add Starling developer portal keys to the application

+1. Create a Starling developer portal account,and create the necessary keys and account, inside of the folder** helper ** you can find the technical challenge doc with all the information, steps how to create and set up your account and generate the keys.
+2. Create .dev.env file in the server
+   1. from the root folder (round-up-saver), navigate to server folder:
+      ```bash
+         cd app/server
+      ```
+   2. create the file
+3. check the .env.dev.example to see all the environment variables you need to set up before you can successufly run the app.

+**Note:** inside of helper you also have a postman collection which allows you to directly test the api endpoints

 #### Run it using Docker Compose (Recommended)